jay-framework/jay/packages/runtime/reactive/readme.md

 Once `a` or `b` update, the reaction will rerun.

-If `a` is set to false, the reaction will now depend on `a` and `c`, and will not depend anymore on `b`.
+If `a` is set to false, the reaction will now depend on `a` and `c`.

-# <a name="MeasureOfChange">MeasureOfChange</a>
+## MeasureOfChange

-Measure of Change is an optional value passed when creating state, which is then used to tune how reactions run.
+Measure of Change is an optional value passed when creating signals, which is then used to tune how reactions run.
-The `MeasureOfChange` is defined as an ordered enum, at which case the reaction always gets the max `MeasureOfChange` from states that are updated.
+The `MeasureOfChange` is defined as an ordered enum, at which case the reaction always gets the max `MeasureOfChange` from signals that are updated.

 It is defined as